 Remember: You have more time than you think

 No matter how busy you feel, chances are you have more time than you think.
 Life has a tendency to expand to fit how much time we have available for it – that’s why that curious phenomenon exists where, no matter how busy you are, as soon as the new season of House of Cards or Orange Is the New Black drops, you miraculously find time to watch the entire season in just a few days.
 You have the time – you probably just spend it on other things.

 Forming new habits is my favourite way to level up to become more productive automatically.
 When you read each day at the same time and place, you ritualise the practice and over time you’ll automatically level up to enjoy your day that much more.

-So… Get out there and LIVE this weekend.
+So… Get out there and LIVE.
 Let your feet run bare in the sand, feel the fresh air kiss your face, take long deep breaths and remind yourself that there’s so much more to life than what we show online.

 The truth is that sometimes we need to disconnect from life to reconnect with what’s really important.
 I learned to do that through embracing and prioritising my need for solitude.
-Going for long walks, explore my hometown, listen to an audiobook / read a book on my Kindle, cook a nourishing meal or just shutting off my phone and taking time for myself to be with…ME!
+Going for long walks, exploring my hometown, listening to an audiobook / reading a book on my Kindle, cooking a nourishing meal or just shutting off my phone and taking time for myself to be with…ME!